Winter

 is something that is required in summer only!

-of their ice-skates and how to build a homemade zamboni!
+the sharpness of their ice-skates and how to build a homemade zamboni!

 Of course aeration and circulation is critical in summer when the